CLI One-Liners for Quick Audits

 Step 2: Identify Orphan & Low-Value Paths

 Compare the output against your XML sitemap.
-Paths with high server requests but zero internal links often indicate infinite crawl traps.
+Paths with high server requests but no internal links often indicate crawl traps.
+A quick inversion of the same pipeline — listing the bottom of the frequency table — surfaces rarely-hit URLs that may be orphaned from your internal link graph.

 Temporal Crawl Pattern Extraction